Edison Mall

 Edison Mall is an enclosed, super-regional shopping mall in Fort Myers, Florida.
 The mall opened in 1965, and has been expanded three times since.
 Edison Mall is owned by Washington Prime Group, which took over the mall in 2014.
 The mall is named for inventor Thomas Edison, who owned a winter residence and laboratory in Fort Myers.
-The mall's anchors are Dillard's, JCPenney, and two Macy's stores, and also includes 133 stores and a lifestyle center section.
+The mall's anchors are Dillard's, JCPenney, and two Macy's stores; it also includes 133 stores and a lifestyle center section.
 The mall itself is situated on just one floor, but all of the anchor stores (except for the former Sears) have two floors.

 History

+1960s-1974: Planning, construction, and early years

 The Edison Mall was developed in the early 1960s by George Sanders, who got the idea for an indoor shopping mall in Fort Myers when he heard that Sears and JCPenney were seeking to relocate their Downtown Fort Myers stores to larger locations.
 JCPenney had been operating downtown in the Langford Building since 1934, and Sears store was located across the street in the Heitman Building.

 Sanders purchased property that was previously a strawberry field for the mall on the northeast corner of U.S. Route 41 and Colonial Boulevard on the south side of Fort Myers.
 At the time, US 41 was only two lanes wide, and the only other businesses in the area were a Publix supermarket and a drive-in theater, (which later became the site of a Kmart store, and is now a Floor & Decor).

 The Edison Mall was initially anchored by Sears, JCPenney, and Maas Brothers, a Tampa-based department store.
 Sears opened first on October 28, 1964, opening before the rest of the mall.
-Maas Brothers opened on October 8, 1965 along with the first interior segment of the mall.
+Maas Brothers opened on October 8, 1965, along with the first interior segment of the mall.
 JCPenney opened on March 17, 1966, which completed the original plan for the mall.
 The mall's opening would lead to more commercial development south of downtown Fort Myers.

-The Sears and JCPenney stores were at opposite end of the mall's original segment.
-This would be the first time in the United States that rivals JCPenney and Sears were co-located in the same shopping center.
+The Edison Mall would be the first time in the United States that rivals JCPenney and Sears were co-located in the same shopping center, and the stores were at opposite end of the mall's original segment.
 The Maas Brothers store was in the middle of the mall and was notable since it was their first store to anchor an enclosed shopping mall.
 They had previously only operated freestanding stores in downtown areas.
 Maas Brothers would later go on to open more locations in malls on Florida's Gulf Coast with their next mall stores opening at WestShore Plaza and Tyrone Square Mall.
 The two-story Maas Brothers also contained the first escalators in the city of Fort Myers.
 As with their previous stores, Maas Brothers operated a Suncoast Restaurant within the store on the second floor.
 The Edison Mall also notably included a Walgreens and a Woolworth's five-and-dime store in its early days.